-Network Blue (Florida only - as of January 1, 2021)
+Network Blue (Florida only)

 To receive the highest level of benefits in Florida, choose a Provider from the Network Blue network.
 To find a contracted network provider in the Network Blue network, log in to bcbstx.com.

 Out-of-Network Services